noironetworks/cko/README.md

 Create ClusterGroupProfile with common properties like CNI, Distro etc, set labels.

 Create ClusterProfile per cluster, set ClusterGroupProfileSelector to match ClusterGroupProfile's labels.

+Also updates to properties such as CNI management modes (managed versus unmanaged), CKO version, and CNI versions can be done in the ClusterGroupProfile instead of individual clusters.

 #### 4.1.5 Managing Clusters Individually